 People sometimes come to us because their cat won’t drink water

 and they want to know what to do.
-As we have more than a decade of dealing with this issue we certainly can help but before addressing that specifically, first a little background.
+They know that water is vital to their cats’ health.
+As we of ThirstyCats have more than a decade of dealing with this issue we certainly can help but before addressing that specifically, first a little background.
 Sufficient water intake is vital for a cat’s health and inadequate hydration can result in serious and sometimes mortal illnesses.
 Cat water fountains are now widely recommended by veterinarians everywhere both to help prevent as well as to help cure these illnesses.

 But what can you do if your cat just won’t drink water?
 Clearly, having a cat fountain is an important part of the solution but just putting a cat fountain down is not necessarily a guarantee that your cat will use it.
 Where you put it and how you introduce it to your cat can also be important.

 Never place the fountain: near the food bowl; in heavily trafficked areas; close to often used or noisy appliances and certainly nowhere near the litter box.
 Notice where your cats like to hangout and place them there or near there or along favorite passage routes but out of the way.
 If there is a window your cat likes to look out of, near there may be good but not where it will get a lot of direct sun.